Tutorial Gateway

 }

-We already explained the LOGIC of this Armstrong Number program in the above example.
+We already explained the LOGIC of this one in the above example.

-NOTE: If we create a function with Void, then there is no need to return any value.
-However, if we declared a function with any data type (int, float, etc.), then we have to return something out from the function.
+NOTE: If we create a function with Void, there is no need to return any value.
+However, if we declare a function with any data type (int, float, etc.), we have to return something from the function.

-This program for Armstrong Number allows you to enter any positive integer.
-Next, this C program will check whether a number is Armstrong Number or Not using Recursion concept.
+This program allows you to enter any positive integer.
+Next, using the Recursion concept, this C program will check whether a number is Armstrong or Not.

 #include <stdio.h>